-Suddenly in the middle of nowhere we discover a beach bar where people are lounging around reading books and enjoying cool drinks.
-After a refreshing dip, we head back to the kayaks for further exploration of the Adriatic waters.
-Imagine our surprise when we encounter a nudist beach on a cliff on the south-eastern side of the island!
+Returning to the kayaks, our exploration of the Adriatic waters gets back underway.
+Imagine my surprise when we encounter a nudist beach on a cliff on the south-eastern side of the island!
 The passing tour boats and kayaks are clearly of no concern to these sun worshipping naturists!
-We paddle our kayaks into the Purple Cave (which derives its name from the purple-coloured seaweed that covers the rocks), before backtracking past the nudists and on towards the mainland.
+We paddle our kayaks into the Purple Cave (which derives its name from the purple-coloured seaweed that covers the rocks), before setting a homeward course to the port.

 After a relaxing morning on the water, it’s time to head for the hills.
 There are two options to get to the top of Mount Srd (pronounced ‘surge’): walk or take the lazy alternative of gliding up in a cable car.
 In less than four minutes our ears pop and we step out at 412 metres above sea level.
-I am instantly mesmerised by the panoramic view that sweeps across the sea of terracotta roofs, towards the old medieval wall, and beyond to the Adriatic Sea.
+I am instantly mesmerised by the sweeping view across the terracotta roofs of the city, towards the old medieval wall, and beyond to the Adriatic Sea.

-Looking down the north facing side of the mountain, I can see Fort Imperial.
+On the north-facing side of the mountain sits Fort Imperial.
 The French built the fort in 1808 during the Napoleonic Wars to hold back any attacks by the Austrian forces.
 Fascinatingly, it never saw combat until 1991 when it played a major role in the city’s defence during the Croatian War of Independence.
 A small museum inside the fort will give you a glimpse of the destruction the city suffered during the nine-month Siege of Dubrovnik.

-After our history lesson in the horrors of wartime destruction, we head for the nearby Restaurant Terrace to sip a cocktail and watch the setting sun sink slowly beyond the horizon.
+After our history lesson in the horrors of wartime destruction, we head for the terrace at nearby Panorama Restaurant to sip a cocktail and watch the setting sun.

 Do you have any tips for top things to do in Dubrovnik?
 We would love to hear from you.
 Please leave a comment below.

 Additional images: Bigstock